savion-mull/savion-mull/README.md

 ## 📚 Currently Reading
 - *Automating the Boring Stuff with Python* ~ Al Sweigart
 - *Theoretical Foundations of Investment Banking* ~ Andreas Krause
-- *Investment Banking, Valuation, LBO's, M&A, and IPO's* ~ Joshua Rosenbaum *(Next on the list)*
+- *Investment Banking, Valuation, LBO's, M&A, and IPO's* ~ Joshua Rosenbaum ***(Next on the list)***

 ---

 ### 💡 Fun Facts
 - I like to go for runs, working out, and playing recreational sports with friends.
 - I love reading and expanding my knowledge across various disciplines.
-- My favorite foods are Steak, Chicken, and Pasta!
+- My favorite foods are Steak, & Chicken!

 ---

 ## 📢 Connect with Me
 For more insights into my academic and professional journey:
 - Explore my [LinkedIn Profile](https://www.linkedin.com/in/savion-m-9a9439324/).
-- Stay tuned for updates and projects on my GitHub.
+- Checkout my github for periodic updates and projects on my GitHub.